 In circumstances where a written or final written warning is issued it will be placed on the employee's personnel file normally for a period of twelve months, unless the employee is notified to the contrary.
 The employee will need to be at work throughout the relevant warning period.
-If they should be absent from work for any reason, the school reserves the right to extend the period of warning at their discretion.
+If they should be absent from work for any reason, we reserve the right to extend the period of warning at our discretion.